cpatil2/LCSProject/readme.txt

 //For the Longest Common Sub-sequence---------------------------

-//Version 1
+//Version 2

-This program take command line arguments.
+This program take command line arguments..

 Compile using command: